Greek unemployment steady at 25.8 percent in November

 November's reading remained the lowest since August 2012 when unemployment stood at 25.5 percent.
 The record high was set in September 2013, when unemployment hit 28 percent.

-Joblessness has come down since as the economy stabilized after a severe slump but remains more than double the euro zone's average of 11.4 percent in November.
+Joblessness has come down since as the economy stabilised after a severe slump but remains more than double the euro zone's average of 11.4 percent in November.

 The economy is projected to have expanded by 0.7 percent last year, with recovery expected to gain traction this year.